Rebels plot to replace Liz Truss with Rishi Sunak amid UK crisis | Politics

 Rebels plot to replace Liz Truss with Rishi Sunak amid UK crisis

-Rebels on the backbenches of the UKs governing Conservative Party are on Friday said to be plotting to replace Liz Truss as party leader and prime minister with a so-called unity joint ticket team involving former leadership rival Rishi Sunak.It comes as a YouGov poll for the The Times found that almost half of Tory party supporters believe the party chose the wrong candidate in the leadership election.
+Rebels on the backbenches of the UKs governing Conservative Party are said to be plotting to replace Liz Truss as party leader and Prime Minister with a so-called unity joint ticket team involving former leadership rival Rishi Sunak, it emerged on Friday.It comes as a YouGov poll for the The Times found that almost half of Tory party supporters believe the party chose the wrong candidate in the leadership election.

 - Country: